-B. HHSAA Start Date Policy

-1. The start date for each sport will be a maximum of thirteen (13) weeks prior to the state tournament week.
+- B. HHSAA Start Date Policy - 1.
+It is recommended that the start date for each sport will be a maximum of thirteen (13) weeks prior to the state tournament week (with the exception of wrestling, which may be fourteen (14)).

 The start date policy will apply to all sports in which the HHSAA conducts state championships.
-Each league will determine the starting date for all lower level teams not to exceed a thirteen (13) week season.

-Individual sports shall have a try-out date, a maximum of thirteen (13) weeks prior to the state tournament week.
 Prior to the try-out date, practices cannot be mandatory and team selections cannot be made.

-- The Start Date Policy may be amended by the HHSAA Executive Director at his/her discretion - 3.
+- 2. The Start Date Policy may be amended by the HHSAA Executive Director at his/her discretion. - 3.
 Coach-Player Contact Restrictions